I had a VIP seat on the bottom floor that reclined 160 degrees-

 Guayaquil to Trijullo is a long haul - 1043 km and when you have to continually slow to almost a stop for speed bumps, it takes forever-

 I was hoping to arrive in Trujillo at the normal bus time, anywhere from 6 - 8 am, so I could catch the truck but no, we arrived at 9:30!
 I hired a cab to chase the truck but his car went slower than the truck - I didn't think that was possible.
-After 50 km, and speaking with Ninja as to where they were, 70 km ahead, I knew it was impossible so we turned around.
-He took me to America Bus Lines and in 10 minutes I was on my way to Chimbote.
+After 50 km, and speaking with Ninja as to where they were, 70 km ahead, I knew it was impossible to catch them so we turned around.
+The cabbie took me to America Bus Lines and in 10 minutes I was on my way to Chimbote.
 2.5 hours later, I was buying another bus ticket for Huaraz and 4.5 hours later, I was at the hostel!
 Yeah!

 Peru is very dirty.
 There is plastic everywhere.
 It's such a shame after clean Ecuador.
-It's weird too because it's desert-
+It's weird too because it's mostly desert-

 Outside of Chimbote is a slum, just like a township in South Africa-